Laptop Mag Verdict

 Decent viewing angles

 Why you can trust Laptop Mag Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

 With a starting price of $499 ($729 as configured), the Dell Inspiron 13 5000 2-in-1 is a reasonably affordable convertible with solid build quality and a 1080p screen standard.
 However, Dell cuts a lot of corners on this laptop, from using an uncomfortably stiff keyboard to employing a very slow solid-state drive.
-If you're willing to spend $70 to $100 more, you can get a much higher-quality consumer 2-in-1, but if price is paramount, the Inspiron 13 5000 2-in-1 is worth considering.
+For these reasons, it's not one of the best laptops.
+If you're willing to spend $70 to $100 more, you can get a much higher-quality consumer 2-in-1, but if the price is paramount, the Inspiron 13 5000 2-in-1 is worth considering.

 The Inspiron 13 5000 2-in-1 has a functional, but unimpressive design.
 Made of gunmetal-gray, matte plastic, the Inspiron at least is a slightly different color than Dell's many silver Inspirons.
 The screen area has a thick black bezel with oddly rounded corners that don't match up with the square lid.
 This results in an area at the upper left and upper right of the screen where you see the gray plastic layer behind the bezel.

 Though the Inspiron looks boring, it feels pretty solid and well-made.
 The body never buckled or creeked when I held it, and the hinges, which allow you to bend the screen back into tablet and tent modes, are nice and tight.
 However, I did notice a creaking sound on the right side of the chassis when I pressed down on the underside of the unit near the SD card slot.